Conasauga Area swimming hole in Georgia

 Swimming in the Conasauga

-The crystal-clear water is the defining experience here.
+The clear water is the defining experience here.
 You'll find yourself wading into water that runs cool even in the heat of a Georgia summer, the kind of clarity that lets you watch every pebble on the bottom shift and sparkle.
 Late summer — July through September — offers the most stable water levels, making it the prime window for swimming.
 The streambed terrain is uneven in places, so water shoes or sturdy sandals are a smart call.
 Because this area hosts rare aquatic species found almost nowhere else on earth, you'll want to tread lightly and leave everything exactly as you find it.
 Swimming here feels less like recreation and more like a privilege.

 Plan Your Visit